kmaaallen/in-this-essay-i-will/README.md

-# In this essay I will project
+# The Green Project

-A personal blog project to explore theming.
+A personal blog project to explore sustainable or 'green' web design using the MERN stack.